Niche sites and authority sites are completely different things.

 So I'll just summarize this section with this:

 That said, there's no reason to automatically assume every site you build should be a huge 100 site monster.
-You can succeed nicely with a 30-50 page site that only covers a few related subniches.
+You can succeed nicely with a 10 to 50 page site that only covers a few related subniches.
 You don't need to keep churning out content every week unless you really want to.

 Niche Sites Vs. Authority Sites